How to Successfully Close Deals in Your Sales Pipeline

 4. Proposal

-The leads are seriously considering your solution and want more details, including implementation and potential ROI
+The leads are seriously considering your solution and want more details, including implementation and potential ROI.

 At this sales pipeline stage, you prepare and present a detailed proposal outlining your solution, costs, implementation plan, and expected outcomes.
 Address any remaining concerns and supply the leads with all the necessary information to make a decision.
+Try to avoid deal-sinking phrases in the hopes of sealing a deal.

 5. Negotiation and commitment